 This makes Nuenen a real outdoor museum!
-You will be submerged in Van Gogh’s time in the Vincentre.
+You will be submerged in Van Gogh’s time in Van Gogh Village Museum.
 You can experience for yourself in an interactive way how Vincent lived and worked in Nuenen.
-The Vincentre is also the perfect starting point for a cycle trip or a walk past the many heritage locations such as the Opwetten Watermill.
+Van Gogh Village Museum is also the perfect starting point for a cycle trip or a walk past the many heritage locations such as the Opwetten Watermill.
 Be sure to visit the world-famous Van Gogh-Roosegaarde cycle path after dark, inspired by Van Gogh’s painting The Starry Night.
 Cycling along this artistic cycle path will guarantee an unforgettable experience!

 In the Noordbrabants Museum in 's-Hertogenbosch you can experience Vincent van Gogh’s years in Brabant through his paintings, and with animations, films and soundtracks developed especially for the museum.
 What did Van Gogh’s Brabant look like?
 And how did this initially misunderstood artist grow to become an icon?
 This is also the only place in Brabant where you can admire original works by the world-renowned artist.